-Original: GSBS

-First copy: Department

-Second copy: Advisor

-Third copy: Graduate Student

-Fourth copy: Library (Ph.D.
+Original:GSBSFirst copy:DepartmentSecond copy:AdvisorThird copy:Graduate StudentFourth copy:Library (Ph.D.
 Dissertations only)

-D. GUIDELINES FOR DOCTORAL THESIS PREPARATION (MS students follow this format) rev. 08.07
+D. GUIDELINES FOR DOCTORAL THESIS PREPARATION rev. 08.07

-- 1. Submit one original and 4 (3 for MS) high quality copies (not stapled) directly to the GSBS administrative office. - 2.
+- 1. Submit one original and 4 good quality copies (not stapled or bound) directly to the GSBS administrative office. - 1.
 PAPER: standard size, 8 1/2" x 11" bond; 25% rag content or better for the original.
 A lesser quality paper may be used for the copies. - 3.
 MARGINS: 1 3/4" from left; 1 1/4" from top; 1" from right and bottom - 4.
-FORMAT: Single side, block format, double space throughout the text.

-- 5. TITLE PAGE: Should contain: - a. title in capital letters; - b. name of the candidate with degrees already awarded; - c. the following statement for Ph.D candidates: - "A Dissertation submitted to the Graduate School of Biomedical Sciences, University of Medicine and Dentistry of New Jersey in partial fulfillment of the requirements for the Ph.D.
+FORMAT: Single side, block format, double space throughout the text. - 5.
+TITLE PAGE: Should contain: - a. title in capital letters; - b. name of the candidate with degrees already awarded; - c. the following statement for PhD candidates: - "A Dissertation submitted to the Graduate School of Biomedical Sciences, University of Medicine and Dentistry of New Jersey in partial fulfillment of the requirements for the Ph.D.
 Degree"